robinrolle/CareerBot-RAG/README.md

 ### Notes
 - This work was done as a project for a Haaga-Helia thesis
-- Ensure you have sufficient OpenAI API credits
+- This project uses Open AI's model. each call costs money.
+Ensure you have sufficient OpenAI API credits
 - The application uses the ESCO (European Skills, Competences, Qualifications and Occupations) dataset
 - The API key shown have been revoked